OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

            bivSatFit4 <- mxRun(bivSatModel4)
            bivSatSumm4 <- summary(bivSatFit4)

-Again, as you might expect by now, the output of this model run will be identical to that of both thez piecewise and the stepwise approach.
+Again, as you might expect by now, the output of this model run will be identical to that of both the piecewise and the stepwise approach.
 Given their equivalence, it is really up to the OpenMx user to decide which method (path or matrix) and which approach (piecewise, stepwise or classic) is preferred.
 It is also not necessary to pick just one of these approaches, as they can be 'mixed and matched'.
 For didactic purposes, we recommend the piecewise approach, which we will use in the majority of this documentation.
 We will, however, provide some parallel classic scripts.
 Furthermore, given some people do better with path diagrams and others with matrix algebra, we present some models both ways, in so far that this is doable.

 The following sections describe OpenMx examples in detail beginning with regression, factor analysis, time series analysis, multiple group models, including twin models, and analysis using definition variables.
 Each is presented in both path and matrix styles and where relevant, contrasting data input from covariance matrices versus raw data input are also illustrated.
 Additional examples will be added as they are implemented in OpenMx.